iahuang/cosmoe/README.md

 ---

 [1] llama.cpp allows for MoE weights to be [dynamically offloaded to RAM](https://github.com/ggml-org/llama.cpp/pull/15077).
-However, this still requires that the machine's sum RAM + VRAM be greater than the total size of the model.
+However, this still requires that the machine's sum RAM + VRAM be sufficient to hold the total size of the model.